The Wound in Time

 awaiting their cenotaphs.
 What happened next?

-These lines from “The Wound in Time” are relevant to quote when talking about human follies and human history.
+These lines from “The Wound in Time” are particularly resonant when discussing themes of human folly and historical memory.

 History might as well be water, chastising this shore;